-Full Name Bodanapu Ganesh Venkat Krishna
+Full Name Bodanapu Ganesh Venkat Krishna 1

-DIN 00605187
+DIN 00605187 •

-PAN l· ACXPB3546M
+PAN ACXPB3546M

-Designation Executive Vice Chairman & Manag ing Director
+Designation Executive Vice Chairman & Managing Director

-Date of Birth i 28 August 1976 9 9
+Date of Birth 28 August 1976

 Age (years) 48 Years

 Nationality Indian

 Educational Qualifications B.E., MBA

 Experience As mentioned in the brief resume

-Nature of expertise in specific functional areas; Engineering, business manageme nt and stratogy
+Nature of expertise in specific functional areas; : nt and strategy

-Date of first appointment on the Board of the Company Ċ 24 April 2014 int and strategy
+Date of first appointment on the Board of the Company 24 April 2014 in and sci accegy

-Poddy Foundar Chairman and

-Disclosure of relationships between directors inter-se He is the son of Mr. B.V.R.
-Mohar
+Disclosure of relationships between directors inter-se : • n Reddy, Founder Chairman and

-Non Executive Director of the Cor
+bisclosure of relationships between an eetors inter se Non Executive Director of the Cor

+Newson of the second states for a default she with a second state to be she Category

-Names of listed entities in which the director also holds : - Category
+Names of listed entities in which the director also holds l· Name of the Listed Entity Non Executive Chairman

-the directorship Cyient DLM Limited Non Executive Chairman
+the directorship Cyient DLM Limited

 : Name of the Listed Entity Particulars

 Names of listed entities in which the director holds Cyient DLM Limited i.
 Audit Committee

 membership of Committees of the board ii.
-Stakeholder Engagement Committee
+Stakeholder Engagement

+· Committee

-Listed entities from which the person has resigned in : Nil
+Listed entities from which the person has resigned in Nil Committee

-the past three years
+the past three years 1 017 260 Fourthy Sharper of ₹ 5 and

-Shareholding in the Company : 1,913,260 Equity Shares of ₹ 5 eac ch;
+Shareholding in the Company : 1,913,260 Equity Shares of ₹ 5 eac

 Terms and conditions of appointment : Director who retires by rotation a

-for re-appointment as a director liable to retire by rotation (viz.,
+for re-appointment as a director 2

-Re-appointment in terms of Section -

-on 132(0) of the Companies Act,
+Re-appointment in terms of Section 152(6) of on 152(6) of the Companies Act

-Dame, manualism associated by maid ١.
-2013) :
+2013)

-Remuneration sought to be paid : The details of the same are provided in the report on corporate ided in the report on corporate
+Remuneration sought to be paid : The details of the same are prov ided in the report on corporate

 governance.

 Remuneration last drawn The details of the same are prov ided in the report on corporate

 governance.

-The number of meetings of the Board attended during the year 8 - he has attended all the 8 meeti ngs held during the year.
+The number of meetings of the Board attended during 8 - he has attended all the 8 meeti inas held durina the vear.

+the year 5 5 5

-: Name of the Entity Category
+, : Name of the Entity Category

 Awaze Limited Director

 Cyient Urban Micro Skill Centre Director

 Foundation

 Cyient Semiconductors Private Director; Member in

-Limited i.
+Directorships of other Boards & Committee Memberships (other than listed Companies) i.
 Nomination &

-Discrete white a field on Decord C.C.
-199 Litticed
+Limited

-Directorships of other Boards & Committee Remuneration Committee
+Remuneration Committee

-Memberships (other than listed Companies) ii.
+ii.
 Audit Committee

 Vineyard Point Software Private Director

 Limited

 Infocad Enterprises Private Director

 Limited

-- Director
+Saranam Ventures Private Director